 Everyone is DIFFERENT!!
-The body will start needing calories after 75 – 90 minutes of exercise, so you will have to consume calories since you will be racing at least 9+ hours (unless you are a Pro).
-We talked briefly about the two different ways to take in nutrition in the 70.3 IM racing.
-It is very similar to the 70.3 Ironman Triathlon Racing, but we are now getting ready for an Ironman Triathlon.
+The body will need calories after 75 – 90 minutes of exercise, so you will have to consume calories since you will be racing for at least 9+ hours (unless you are a Pro).
+We briefly discussed the two ways to take nutrition in the 70.3 IM racing.
+It is similar to the 70.3 Ironman Triathlon Racing, but we are now getting ready for an Ironman Triathlon.

-- Utilizing your Fat Storage: This is a COMPLETELY different blog.
+Utilizing your Fat Storage: This is a COMPLETELY different blog.
 I talked briefly about it when I was using Generation UCAN.
-I have used UCAN for 70.3 Ironman Triathlon, but I truly felt that I needed more during my Ironman last year in Mont Tremblant.
+I have used UCAN for the 70.3 Ironman Triathlon, but I truly felt that I needed more during my Ironman last year in Mont Tremblant.

-- Here are two blogs in which I chatted about Ironman Triathlon Nutrition:
+Two blogs about Ironman Triathlon Nutrition:

 2. When do you take your nutrition for an Ironman Triathlon?

-Yes, you need to drink your water BUT you need to drink water based on when you are thirsty.
-Some athletes will start drinking water WAY ahead of needing it, and this may actually hinder your race.
-Remember, a lot of it depends on the time that you are out there, the weather, etc. But the BIG reminder: Drink water when you are thirsty.
+Yes, you need to drink your water, BUT you need to drink water based on when you are thirsty.
+Some athletes will start drinking water WAY ahead of needing it, which may hinder your race.
+Remember, it depends on the time you are out there, the weather, etc. But the BIG reminder: Drink water when you are thirsty.
 (Check out Timothy Noakes’ interview HERE.
 Timothy Noakes has written a lot about hyponatremia.)

-Remember, your favorite Pro Athlete and best friend will consume differently than you will.
-Please do not do 20 gels for an Ironman Triathlon on the run, just because the Pro did it.
+Remember, your favorite Pro Athlete and best friend will consume differently than you.
+Please do not do 20 gels for an Ironman Triathlon on the run just because the Pro did it.

 I always go back to the basics: Figure out what works for you.
 Everyone is different!